allegroai/clearml-docs/docs/hyperdatasets/sources.md

 * `meta` - Additional metadata is included for the angle of the camera (`angle`) and its field of vision (`fov`).

 :::note
 Sources includes a variety of content types.
-This example shows mp4 video.
+This example shows an mp4 video.
 :::

 ### Example 2: Images Sources